 Let’s discuss how to create a backyard habitat that offers co-mingling opportunities and yard features that serve both pets and wildlife.
 However, don’t forget that natural habitats are unpredictable.
-Therefore, teaching your dog off-leash training, using a GPS tracker, and investing in pet insurance from a reputable pet insurance company are all important safety measures to consider when allowing your pet outdoors.
+Therefore, teaching your dog off-leash training, using a GPS tracker, and investing in the best pet insurance policy from a reputable pet insurance company are all important safety measures to consider when allowing your pet outdoors.

 Get To Know Your Native Wildlife

 Before you can create a backyard habitat that’s perfect for your pet and local wildlife, it’s important to first get to know your native wildlife.
 From pollinators and migratory birds to various other species, you can learn about what’s closest to you.
 This information is readily available from a variety of sources, including state and federal wildlife agencies, nature centers, and online resources such as: